 The Domino Tree Model

-The Domino tree model is introduced in Saxon 9.8 and is available in Saxon-EE only.
+The Domino tree model was introduced in Saxon 9.8 and is available in Saxon-EE only.
 It is a new approach to the handling of DOM source trees.

 The Domino data structure is essentially a combination of the DOM and parts of the TinyTree.
 It takes the unchanged DOM tree, and indexes it with vectors containing information (for each DOM node) about the node kind, node name, and level in the document.
 These vectors are exactly the same as those used in the TinyTree; the difference is that there is no text content, or attributes; these are replaced by references to the DOM nodes.
 All navigation around the tree is done purely using the index vectors, while retrieval of the string value of text and attribute nodes is done by reference to the DOM structure.
 The effect is that navigation is almost as fast as using the TinyTree, but queries are still able to return the original DOM Nodes.